-Appendix A: Details of Measure Evaluation Rating Scale: H=High; M=Moderate; L=Low; I=Insufficient; NA=Not Applicable Note: Vote totals may differ between measure criteria and between measures as Standing Committee members often have to join calls late or leave calls early.
+Appendix D: Details of Measure Evaluation

+Rating Scale: H=High; M=Moderate; L=Low; I=Insufficient; NA=Not Applicable

+Note: Vote totals may differ between measure criteria and between measures as Standing Committee members often have to join calls late or leave calls early.
 NQF ensures that quorum is maintained for all live voting.
 All voting outcomes are calculated using the number of Standing Committee members present for that vote as the denominator.
+Quorum (16 out of 24 Standing Committee members) was reached and maintenance during the full measure evaluation meeting on June 24-25, 2021.

+Measures Recommended

-Measures Recommended #0500 Severe Sepsis and Septic Shock: Management Bundle Measure Worksheet Specifications Description: This measure focuses on adults 18 years and older with a diagnosis of severe sepsis or septic shock.
+Description: This measure focuses on adults 18 years and older with a diagnosis of severe sepsis or septic shock.
 Consistent with Surviving Sepsis Campaign guidelines, it assesses measurement of lactate, obtaining blood cultures, administering broad spectrum antibiotics, fluid resuscitation, vasopressor administration, reassessment of volume status and tissue perfusion, and repeat lactate measurement.
 As reflected in the data elements and their definitions, the first three interventions should occur within three hours of presentation of severe sepsis, while the remaining interventions are expected to occur within six hours of presentation of septic shock.

-Numerator Statement: Numerator Statement: Patients who received ALL of the following: Within three hours of presentation of severe sepsis:
+Numerator Statement: Numerator Statement: Patients who received ALL of the following:

-- Initial lactate level measurement - Broad spectrum or other antibiotics administered - Blood cultures drawn prior to antibiotics AND received within six hours of presentation of severe sepsis.
-ONLY if the initial lactate is elevated: Repeat lactate level measurement AND within three hours of initial hypotension:
+- Initial lactate level measurement

+- Broad spectrum or other antibiotics administered

+- Blood cultures drawn prior to antibiotics

+AND received within six hours of presentation of severe sepsis.
+ONLY if the initial lactate is elevated:

+Repeat lactate level measurement

-- Resuscitation with 30 mL/kg crystalloid fluids - OR within three hours of septic shock: - Resuscitation with 30 mL/kg crystalloid fluids AND within six hours of septic shock presentation, ONLY if hypotension persists after fluid administration: - Vasopressors are administered - AND within six hours of septic shock presentation, if hypotension persists after fluid administration or initial lactate >= 4 mmol/L: - Repeat volume status and tissue perfusion assessment is performed Denominator Statement: Inpatients age 18 and over with an ICD-10-CM Principal or Other Diagnosis Code of Sepsis, Severe Sepsis, or Septic Shock and not equal to U07.1 (COVID-19).
-Exclusions: The following patients are excluded from the denominator: - Patients with an ICD-10-CM Principal or Other Diagnosis Code of U07.1 (COVID-19) - Directive for Comfort Care or Palliative Care within six hours of presentation of severe sepsis - Directive for Comfort Care or Palliative Care within six hours of presentation of septic shock - Administrative contraindication to care within six hours of presentation of severe sepsis - Administrative contraindication to care within six hours of presentation of septic shock - Length of Stay >120 days - Transfer in from another acute care facility - Patients enrolled in a clinical trial for sepsis, severe sepsis, or septic shock treatment or intervention - Patients with severe sepsis who are discharged within six hours of presentation - Patients with septic shock who are discharged within six hours of presentation - Patients receiving IV antibiotics for more than 24 hours prior to presentation of severe sepsis NATIONAL QUALITY FORUM Adjustment/Stratification: No risk adjustment or risk stratification Level of Analysis: Facility Setting of Care: Inpatient/Hospital Type of Measure: Composite Data Source: Electronic Health Data, Paper Medical Records Measure Steward: Henry Ford Hospital STANDING COMMITTEE MEETING June 24 and 25, 2021 1.
-Importance to Measure and Report: The measure meets the Importance criteria.
-(1a.
-Evidence, 1b.
-Performance Gap) 1a.
+AND within six hours of septic shock presentation, ONLY if hypotension persists after fluid administration:

+AND within six hours of septic shock presentation, if hypotension persists after fluid administration or initial lactate >= 4 mmol/L:

+Repeat volume status and tissue perfusion assessment is performed

+Denominator Statement: Inpatients age 18 and over with an ICD-10-CM Principal or Other Diagnosis Code of Sepsis, Severe Sepsis, or Septic Shock and not equal to U07.1 (COVID-19).

+Exclusions: The following patients are excluded from the denominator:

+- Patients with an ICD-10-CM Principal or Other Diagnosis Code of U07.1 (COVID-19) - Directive for Comfort Care or Palliative Care within six hours of presentation of severe sepsis - Directive for Comfort Care or Palliative Care within six hours of presentation of septic shock - Administrative contraindication to care within six hours of presentation of severe sepsis - Administrative contraindication to care within six hours of presentation of septic shock - Length of Stay >120 days - Transfer in from another acute care facility - Patients enrolled in a clinical trial for sepsis, severe sepsis, or septic shock treatment or intervention

+- Patients with severe sepsis who are discharged within six hours of presentation - Patients with septic shock who are discharged within six hours of presentation - Patients receiving IV antibiotics for more than 24 hours prior to presentation of severe sepsis

+Setting of Care: Inpatient/Hospital Type of Measure: Composite

+Data Source: Electronic Health Data, Paper Medical Records

+Measure Steward: Henry Ford Hospital

+1. Importance to Measure and Report: The measure meets the Importance criteria.

+1a.
 Evidence: Total Votes-17; H-3; M-9; L-4; I-1; 1b.
-Performance Gap: Total Votes-17; H-6; M-9; L-2; I-0; Composite - Quality Construct and Rationale: Total Votes-17; H-6; M-9; L-2; I-0 Rationale:
+Performance Gap: Total Votes-17; H-6; M-9; L-2; I-0;